Bjerring/Bjerring.github.io/_posts/2019-10-16-the-yield-curve-and-its-components.markdown

 The central idea of the principal component analysis (PCA) is to reduce the dimensionality of a data set consisting of a large number of interrelated variables, while retaining as much of the variation present in the data set as possible.
 PCA is often used to explain the drivers of interests rates and the potential risk inherent from these.

-We see that the first 3 principal components account for almost all of the variance in our data, so we should be able to use just these three components to reconstruct our initial dataset while retaining most of its characteristics.
+The first 3 principal components account for almost all of the variance in our data, so we should be able to use just these three components to reconstruct the initial dataset while retaining most of its characteristics.

 ![explained_variance](/assets/images/yield_curve/explained_variance.png)